rmrk-team/NestingEIP/README.md

      *  being the `0x0` address.
      * @param tokenId ID of the token from which to unnest a child token
      * @param to Address of the new owner of the child token being unnested
-     * @param toId ID of the token to receive this child token (should be 0 if the destination is not a token)
+     * @param destinationId ID of the token to receive this child token (should be 0 if the destination is not a token)
      * @param childIndex Index of the child token to unnest in the array it is located in
      * @param childAddress Address of the collection smart contract of the child token expected to be at the specified
      *  index